rohit01/blog_backup/_posts/technology/2015-07-10-29-questions-to-ask-yourself-if-you-are-in-devops.md

 ---
 layout: post
 date: 2015-07-10 20:10:00 IST
-title: 29 questions to ask yourself if you’re in Devops
+title: 29 questions to ask yourself if you’re in devops
 categories:
   - technology
 tags:
-  - Devops
+  - devops
-  - Devops checkup
+  - devops checkup
   - saltstack
 thumbnail: /res/posts/29-questions-to-ask-yourself-if-you-are-in-devops/thumbnail.jpg
 ---

 A few days ago, I had an opportunity to meet and interact with [Mike Place](https://github.com/cachedout), who works as a developer at [Saltstack](http://saltstack.com/).
-We had an interesting conversation about Devops and how things work in the valley.
-Mike explained the growing importance of Devops in organizations and the rise of Devops as a culture that aims to collaboratively deliver systems into production, reliably and effectively.
+We had an interesting conversation about devops and how things work in the valley.
+Mike explained the growing importance of devops in organizations and the rise of devops as a culture that aims to collaboratively deliver systems into production, reliably and effectively.

 He said *“Businesses are ever-changing.
 Engineers ship code, dozens of times each day.
 Every change in production has some probability of failure and business can get impacted due to that very failure.
 Risk is a combination of both of them.
 If only one of them is high, the risk may still be low.
-But if both of them are high, it can be a disaster. **The role of Devops is to minimize the risk of every change.**”*
+But if both of them are high, it can be a disaster. **The role of devops is to minimize the risk of every change.**”*

-He asked a series of questions to self-evaluate the health of the Devops team in any organization.
-The questions are an eye opener to every Devops engineer.
+He asked a series of questions to self-evaluate the health of the devops team in any organization.
+The questions are an eye opener to every devops engineer.

-Here are 29 questions that you need to ask yourself if you are in Devops.
+Here are 29 questions that you need to ask yourself if you are in devops.
 Go ahead and rate yourself on a scale of 1 to 5.

 1. Do you automate everything that can be automated and makes sense to automate?